CIANA Explains: The Indigenous History of Astoria

 By the turn of the 20th century, residents of the now-booming Astoria regularly clashed with local authorities over management of the creek and its detrimental impact on public health.
 The solution was to completely bury Sunswick Creek under new industrial buildings; its only visible remnant is a small inlet at the southern end of Socrates Sculpture Park.

 The name “Sunswick” was likely not the original name of the creek or the surrounding land; it is believed to have originated from the Algonquin term Sunkisq, meaning “woman chief” or “sachem’s wife.”
-The peninsula just north of the creek, now known as Hallett's Point, was known as Sintsinck, meaning “stony place," by the Native Americans.
+The peninsula just north of the creek, known as Hallett's Point (historically as Hallett's Cove), was known as Sintsinck, meaning “stony place," by the Native Americans.

 A number of related Lenape peoples lived in other parts of what is now New York City.
 The Munsee subtribe dominated parts of Manhattan.
 The closest group to Astoria were the Mespeatches, who lived alongside Newtown Creek in what is now Maspeth, which derives its name from the tribe.
 Mespeatches in Algonquin means “bad water place,” likely referring to the stagnant water in the creek.